OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 ::::{grid-item}
 The Exoplanet Systems Panel is used to visualize individual exoplanetary systems.
 You choose the system you want, or search by host star name, and add the system.

-Once added, it appears in the list and you can aim toward it, fly to it, and access it's settings.
+Once added, it appears in the list and you can aim toward it, fly to it, and access its settings.

 In this guide, we refer to this panel as {menuselection}`Exoplanet Systems`.